aerobatic/website/content/docs/static-site-generators.md

 [$] dpkg -i hugo*.deb
 ~~~

 If you're CI service supports custom Docker images, we've provided the [aerobatic/hugo](https://hub.docker.com/r/aerobatic/hugo/) image which has hugo, [aerobatic-cli](/docs/cli/), and other supporting software all set to go.
 See this [blog post](/blog/hugo-bitbucket-pipelines/) to learn how to build and deploy your Hugo sites with Bitbucket Pipelines.
+This additional [blog post](/blog/hugo-github-circleci/) shows how to build and deploy your Hugo site with GitHub and CircleCI.

 ## Hexo